ABOUT STIs

 Hepatitis B can be passed on through unprotected anal, vaginal or oral sex (sex without a condom).
 It is much more infectious than hepatitis A, hepatitis C or HIV.

-The Hepatitis B virus is found in the blood, cum, vaginal fluids, wee, spit and faeces (shit), as well as other body fluids of a person who is infected.
-The virus can be spread through unprotected sex, or by getting blood or other infected body fluids in the mouth, eyes, or broken skin.
+The hepatitis B virus is found in the blood, cum, vaginal fluids, wee, spit and faeces (shit), as well as other body fluids of a person who is infected.
+It can be spread through unprotected sex, or by getting blood or other infected body fluids in the mouth, eyes, or broken skin.
 It can also be passed on by sharing needles or snorting straws if you take drugs in this way.

 How can I avoid getting hepatitis B?

-Using condoms, femidoms, gloves and dams can prevent catching hepatitis B infection through having sex.
+Using condoms, femidoms, gloves and dams can prevent catching hepatitis B through sexual contact.

 What are the symptoms?